Consensys/doc.goquorum/docs/HowTo/ManageKeys/clef.md

 An example workflow:

 1. Start `clef` and make your accounts available to it.
-1. Start `geth` and do not make your accounts available to it.
+1. Start `geth` and don't make your accounts available to it.
 1. Use `eth_sendTransaction` to sign and submit a transaction for validation, propagation, and minting.

 ### Extending with account plugins